shamahdev/shamahdev/README.md

 <br />

 A programming passioned lifelong learner.
 Software Engineer with 2 year of experience focused on Frontend development primarily with React tech stack.
+Additionally, have good knowledge of and hands-on experience with UI/UX.

 I'm available for partnership and work projects, as well as private consultations

 <br />